NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 The `ftp_username` and `ftp_password` can be left as they are or changed, as long as a corresponding user name and password are set up on the local FTP server.
+Under Linux, it is probably easiest to set the user name and password to that of the user running the tests, and set up the `ftp_testing_root` to point to somewhere under that user's home directory.

+The `ftp_destination` variable is the path from the test user's FTP login directory to the the FTP destination directory (the root of the tree into which files will be written on the cloud server/local test FTP server).
+Even though this is a relative path, it needs to start with "/".
+This is a known bug.

 ### Local FTP Server ###

 As mentioned above, there must be an FTP server set up on the test machine so that FTP_Upload can actually transfer files using FTP.

 For a Windows test machine, we recommend using FileZilla Server for ease of installation and configuration, though any FTP server should work.

+For a Linux test machine, we recommend ProFTPd, due to the fact that it will accept a local relative directory name that begins with a "/".
+This is necessary due to the bug mentioned above relative to the `ftp_destination` variable.

 You will need to set up an account on the FTP server for the test code that has the same user name and password as have been configured in `testsettings.py`.
+XXX
 Set the account's home directory to be the same as the `ftp_testing_root` you configured in `testsettings.py`, and give the account all permissions on that directory, e.g., read, write, create files and directories, delete files and directories, etc.